Taylor Swift and Travis Kelce are engaged

 The news broke in the middle of the Kansas City Chiefs' media availability, though after head coach Andy Reid had departed.
 That left Chiefs defensive end Mike Danna to field questions about his teammate's engagement.

-Like many of the Chiefs, Danna has hung out with Swift and Kelce at a New Year’s party and after most of their home games.
+Like many of the Chiefs, Danna has spent time with Swift and Kelce at a New Year’s party and after most of their home games.

 “I’ll think of a good little engagement gift,” Danna said.
 “Maybe some Pop-Tarts back to her.
 It won’t be homemade.”